Are you ready to discover your college program?

 Jobs that offer tuition reimbursement or assistance for MBA programs have obvious appeal.
 However, the financial benefits come with some trade-offs that candidates should carefully consider before deciding on a course of action.

-According to the Graduate Management Admission Council’s 2019 Business School Hiring Report, more than three-quarters of U.S. employers were actively seeking to hire MBA degree-holders.
+According to the Graduate Management Admission Council's 2021 Corporate Recruiters Survey, 91% of recruiters planned to hire MBAs in 2021.
 This speaks to the strong value of already having an MBA when entering the employment market, as opposed to earning one after landing a job.

 Also, consider the practical challenges of earning an MBA while holding a full-time job.
 Most companies that sponsor MBAs expect learners to continue working while they study.
 Candidates need to balance these responsibilities without affecting their professional or scholastic performance, while managing all their other commitments.